jupyter-book/mystmd/docs/quickstart-myst-websites.md

   ...
 ```

 Doing this will keep the `_build` directory at the root level, but everything else outside of the `content` folder will be ignored.
+If you have a project in the same configuration file it can be accessed with `path: .`.
+Projects are "mounted" at the `slug:` (i.e. `/my-content/`) above.
 :::

 More Coming Soon™